nathanpotter17/Layer-W/engine/walloc/walloc.md

               - Memory pages are 64KB each
               - The allocator automatically grows memory when needed
               - Proper memory alignment ensures optimal performance for GPU access

+## Review: Ownership Model

+- Independent Reference Counting: Each arena (Render, Scene, Entity) has its own Arc<Mutex<>>, meaning its lifetime is managed independently.
+- No Hierarchical Ownership: When a SceneContext is dropped, it doesn't automatically drop the EntityContext objects created from it.
+Each has its own separate reference count.
+- Manual Reset Required: Without nested lifetimes, you need to explicitly call reset_tier() to clear a tier - dropping a SceneContext doesn't automatically reset its arena.

+- This approach gives you more flexibility but less automatic cleanup.

+  - Each arrow represents an Arc reference, and when all references to an arena are gone, the Arc is dropped, but the memory isn't reclaimed until you explicitly reset the arena.
+  - ```
+    Scene ------> has reference to ----> Scene Arena
+          |
+          +--> creates --> Entity A ------> has reference to ----> Entity Arena
+          |
+          +--> creates --> Entity B ------> has reference to ----> Entity Arena
+    ```

+## Caching Considerations

+When implementing a producer-consumer system with caching:
+Problem: If you use a flag to indicate available memory and write to cache first, subsequent reads may retrieve stale data.
+Explanation: In a producer-consumer setup with caching:

+- The producer writes data to cache
+- The producer sets a flag to true indicating memory is available
+- The consumer checks the flag, sees it's true, and reads from cache
+- However, if memory was updated directly (bypassing cache), the cache becomes stale

+Solution: Always invalidate the cache before setting the availability flag.
+This ensures that:

+- The next read operation will fetch fresh data from memory
+- The consumer will always see the most recent updates

+This prevents the race condition where cache contains outdated information while the flag indicates data is ready.
+This technique is called "polling" or "scheduled polling" and is common in page based memory allocators.

+## Advanced Considerations

+### Graduated Migration

+- Some objects might start in the bottom tier but need to be "promoted"
+- Implement a mechanism to copy objects to higher tiers when needed

+### Size Tuning

+- Different scene types will have different optimal arena sizes
+- Consider making these configurable or self-adjusting